Louis Delétraz: 2017

 In December 2016, after partaking in post-season testing with them, Delétraz signed to race full-time with Racing Engineering in alongside Gustav Malja.
-After a poor first half of the season, scoring only 1 point, he switched to Rapax, replacing Nyck de Vries who in turn took his place at Racing Engineering.
+After a poor first half of the season, scoring only one point, he switched to Rapax, replacing Nyck de Vries who in turn took his place at Racing Engineering.
+It was later claimed by Sebastian Viger, then Racing Engineering's technical director who later worked with Delétraz at Team WRT, that Delétraz needed time to learn the new category and gain experience.
+Delétraz finished 17th in the standings.